Growing up, we’re often told patience is a virtue but we don’t always learn why.

 Melbourne-based clinical psychologist Dr Lillian Nejad says while we are not born with patience (this is clear when you see a baby screaming for food when hungry), it is a skill that can be learned over time, to enable us to adapt to our environment.

-Strengthening your patience skill requires practice, she says, and you can start by monitoring your impatient thoughts, feelings and behaviours.
+Learning about the importance of patience and strengthening your patience skill requires practice, she says, and you can start by monitoring your impatient thoughts, feelings and behaviours.

 “Ascertain the frequency of your impatient experiences by making a note of every time you feel frustrated.
 This information helps you understand your level of impatience and the specific situations in which you are most vulnerable,” she says.